Please note: the badge upload is not fully functional; we expect it and a PDF version of the audit by the end of June 2019.

-Why have an audit?
+Why conduct an audit?

 What an audit entails

-An accessibility audit is a list of items your congregation can use to evaluate its accessibility.
-Conducting an audit does not guarantee compliance with the Americans with Disabilities Act, building codes, or other legal requirements, but it can be used to get a program underway and alert you to potential problems.
-This three page list (59 Questions) is intended for annual use as part of charge conference preparation.
-It covers physical layout and facilities as well as communication, welcoming, and worship practices.Structural modifications should be made in consultation with an architect or engineer.
-It’s a good idea to have some people with disabilities participate in the audit and review your plans.
-This helps ensure that they really work!
+An accessibility audit is a list of items your congregation can use for self-assessment.
+Conducting an audit does not guarantee compliance with the Americans with Disabilities Act, building codes, or other legal requirements, but it can be used to alert you to potential problems and possible solutions.
+The 59 questions guide you through the process and help you complete the report for Charge Conference preparation.
+The audit covers physical layout and facilities as well as communication, welcoming, and worship practices.
+Your congregation can prioritize modifications needed and set goals to work towards over time.